teisdbr/winlibrs-docs-test/faq.md

 * <a href="how-case-statuses-change-when-arrests-are-made">If a case has two or more Suspects and only one of them is arrested as of yet, would the case status need to stay “Pending Investigation” or “Cleared by Arrest.”
 How will this be reported to the State?</a>
 * <a href="what-data-is-pulled-from-our-supplemental-reports">What Information do you pull from Supplemental Reports?</a>
 * <a href="what-do-we-define-crypto-currency-as">Is Crypto-Currency Money?</a>
+* <a href="what-happens-if-a-more-serious-outcome-happens-after-a-case-is-closed">What happens if a more serious outcome to an Offense occurs after a case has been closed?</a>

 ## Offense-Specific Questions and Answers
 * <a href="#allowable-assault-injury-types-and-weapons">What kinds of Injury Types can I use with the different kinds of Assaults?</a>